Canadian Vasek Pospisil falls to de Minaur in fourth round of U.S. Open

-NEW YORK — Canada's Vasek Pospisil couldn't convert on four set points in the first set en route to a 7-6 (6), 6-3, 6-2 loss against No. 21 seed Alex de Minaur of Australia in the fourth round of the U.S. Open on Monday.
+NEW YORK — Canada's Vasek Pospisil says he wasn't feeling his best when he faced No. 21 seed Alex de Minaur of Australia in the fourth round of the U.S. Open on Monday.

-The Vancouver player, ranked 94th, seemed firmly in control of the tiebreak before losing six straight points to drop the set.
+The Vancouver player, ranked 94th, said he was battling quadricep and abdominal strains when he failed to convert on four set points in the first set en route to a 7-6 (6), 6-3, 6-2 loss.

+"I just tried to manage it but it impacted my serve the most out of all my strokes, so that was not ideal," he told reporters after the match.
+"But it is what it is ...
+It's a Grand Slam so it's very physical and at some point your body's going to take a beating and I think it definitely affected me a little bit today."

 No. 12 seed Denis Shapovalov of Richmond Hill, Ont., beat No. 7 seed David Goffin in four sets on Sunday night to set up a quarterfinal match against No. 20 seed Pablo Carreno Busta of Spain on Tuesday.